-Board of Water Commissioners Meetings: First Monday of each month at 6:00 pm in the Bell Hill Water Treatment Facility, 14 Bell Road, North Brookfield, MA.
-As posted with the Town Clerk.
+Board of Water Commissioners Meetings: Held on the first Monday of each month at 6:00 pm in the Bell Hill Water Treatment Facility, 14 Bell Road, North Brookfield, MA. as posted with the Town Clerk.

-Office Hours: Monday - Friday - 8:00am -2:00pm
+Office Hours: Monday - Thursday - 7:30am -3:00pm Closed Friday's